shivanisehrawat4/Speech-Synthesis-with-Transformers/README.md

 Listen to the synthesized speech directly from the notebook or save it as an audio file.

 ### Documentation
-For detailed documentation on how to use this project, please refer to the Jupyter Notebook provided with the project.
+For detailed documentation on how to use this project, please refer to the Jupyter Notebook `TTS_Transformers.ipynb` provided with the project.

 ### Acknowledgments
 🤗 Transformers library for providing cutting-edge text-to-speech models.